-Aneutronic fusion—fusion power using hydrogen-boron fuel, without neutrons or radioactive waste–if successfully developed, would be by far the “greenest”, most environmentally friendly and socially beneficial of any energy source on the horizon.
+Fusion energy using hydrogen-boron fuel, or aneutronic fusion – meaning fusion that produces no neutrons and thus no radioactive waste, if successfully developed, would be by far the “greenest”, most environmentally friendly and socially beneficial energy source on the horizon.
 It shares the advantages of other “green energy” sources, but it also has major benefits beyond any others.
 Most critically it will be far cheaper than existing energy sources, so will be able to replace them swiftly.

 Advantages aneutronic fusion shares with solar, wind, geothermal tidal and ocean thermal:

 - No green house gases.
 The only by-product of the hydrogen-boron fusion process is helium.